HomeAdvocacy

 Display the “Same Roads, Same Rights, Same Rules” sign on your vehicle.
 These signs are available from the Membership Director or the NFBC Bicyclists' Advocate.

-Report motorists that endanger you or other cyclists to the police.
-While it is difficult to get a tag number of a car when you are in a high state of arousal from being in danger it is almost always possible to do this with commercial vehicles.
-Call the company and report the offender and the offense.
+For commercial vehicles, call the company and report the offender and the offense.
 Let them know how you feel.
 Most companies want to know if their drivers are not driving responsibly.
-If you don't feel comfortable in doing this yourself, contact your NFBC advocate Bert Shaw with complete details, time, location, vehicle number and behavior.
+If you don't feel comfortable in doing this yourself, contact your NFBC advocate Bert Shaw or your President, Mark Atkins with complete details, time, location, vehicle number and behavior.We have had very positive results from these actions.

 Let your legislators and politicians know that you care about bicycling and that you vote.